California Super Lotto Results, Intelligent Picks, Lotto Wheels

 |Sat Aug 27, 2016|

 California(CA) Super Lotto Prizes and Odds

-With 9 different prize tiers, the Wednesday night's drawing generated winning tickets across the state of California.
+With nine different prize levels, the Saturday night's drawing created winning tickets across California.

-California Super Lotto drawings are held 2 times a week every Wednesday and Saturday at 7:45 p.m.
-Pacific Time.
-To play California Super Lotto, choose 5 numbers from 1 to 47 and a Mega ball number from a different set of 27 numbers.
-The overall odds of winning any prizes is about 1 to 23.
-The chances of matching all six California Super Lotto numbers are 1 to 41,416,353.
-The minimum California Super Lotto jackpot is 7 million dollar.
-If nobody wins the grand prize, the top prize pool money will be carried over to the next jackpot.
+California Super Lotto drawings are held 2 times a week every Wednesday and Saturday night at 7:45 PM Pacific Time.
+To play, pick five numbers from a set of 47 and a Mega ball number from a separate set of 1 to 27.
+The chances of winning is about 1 to 23.
+The chances of winning California Super Lotto jackpot are about 1 in 45 million.
+The minimum California Super Lotto grand prize is $7 million.
+If no one wins the first prize, the top prize pool fund will be carried over to the next jackpot.

 Click here for detailed information of California Super Lotto payout and news.

 About California Super Lotto